jonahcragun/UVSim/README.md

 **UVSim** is a simple virtual machine used to help users execute their own machine language basicML code.
 It contains a CPU, register, and main memory.
 An accumulator – a register into which information is put before the UVSim uses it in calculations or examines it in various ways.

 All the information in the UVSim is handled in terms of words.
-A **word** is a signed four-digit decimal number, such as +1234, -5678.
-The UVSim is equipped with a 100-word memory, and these words are referenced by their location numbers 00, 01, ..., 99.
+A **word** is a signed six-digit decimal number, such as +123400, -567800.
+The UVSim is equipped with a 255-word memory, and these words are referenced by their location numbers 000, 01, ..., 254.
 The BasicML program must be loaded into the main memory starting at location 00 before executing.
-Each instruction written in BasicML occupies one word of the UVSim memory (instruction are signed four-digit decimal number).
+Each instruction written in BasicML occupies one word of the UVSim memory (instruction are signed six-digit decimal number).
 We shall assume that the sign of a BasicML instruction is always plus, but the sign of a data word may be either plus or minus.
 Each location in the UVSim memory may contain an instruction, a data value used by a program or an unused area of memory.
-The first two digits of each BasicML instruction are the operation code specifying the operation to be performed.
+The first three digits of each BasicML instruction are the operation code specifying the operation to be performed.

+- Note: This guide focuses on the six=digit architecture, but the old four-digit architecture is still supported.
+If you have files that were written with 4 digit words, uploading them to this virtual machine will automatically convert them to six-digits, then they can be run as normal.

 ---